 Most of the classical approaches for long-term stability studies use simplified models to reach acceptable simulation times on large-scale systems.
 The quasi steady-state simulation approach is the most widely known approximation: it consists in considering the fast dynamics stabilized and thus in replacing their differential nature by pure algebraic equations (for example, an integral control for voltage regulation can be considered instantaneous).
 While this technique globally provides acceptable results on most of the situations, it involves a strong a priori hypothesis on the real system behavior.
 This approximation is more and more questionable in a system where the multiplicity and diversity of the controls is exploding.

-For more details on DynaWaltz behavior, please have a look to our use cases documentation.
+For more details on DynaWaltz behavior, please have a look at our use cases documentation.